WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 1. Get source code
 =========================================

-You can clone LLU from GitHub:
+You can clone LLU from here:

 **TODO: here goes the GitHub clone link**